ClusterHQ/flocker/docs/architecture/common.rst

 Snapshots are fast and cheap but they are not free.
 As new snapshots are created it eventually becomes necessary to destroy some older snapshots.
-Decisions about which snapshots to destroy need to take into considerations of the replication system described below.
+Service-specific considerations will also influence decisions about which snapshots to destroy.
+See the service-specific documentation for details.